What would you do if a cyberattack disabled your business? You may think your organization is low-risk for such an attack, but think again.

-The CISA is the Cybersecurity and Infrastructure Security Agency.
+CISA is the Cybersecurity and Infrastructure Security Agency.
 Its mission is to understand, manage, and reduce threats to the digital and physical infrastructure of the US.

 The agency falls under the umbrella of the Department of Homeland Security.
-The CISA works to connect people and organizations.
+CISA works to connect people and organizations.
 It provides these individuals with analyses, resources, and tools.

 With these resources, organizations can build their own digital communications resilience.
 They can also improve their physical security.
 In turn, organizations can maintain a resilient infrastructure for American society.

-Responding to Shields Up
+Responding to CISA Shields Up: Key Recommendations

 The Shields Up warning covers five key recommendations for leaders.
 These recommendations include: